AbramsGroup/HTPolyNet/_sources/example-tutorials/1-polymethylstyrene/monomer.rst.txt

 .. _tutorial_pms_monomer:

-monomer
+Monomer
 =======

-In this section, we describe how the input :download:`MST.mol2 <MST.mol2>` that specifies the 4-methylstyrene monomer is generated.
+In this section, we describe how the input :download:`EMB.mol2 <EMB.mol2>` that specifies the 4-methylstyrene monomer is generated.  ("EMB" stands for "ethylmethylbenzene" for reasons that will become clear.)
 Since this represents an instance where a new system is being generated, let's begin by creating an empty directory and then populating with a "molecule library":abbr:

 .. code-block:: console